• Skip to primary navigation

 • Pico de Gallo – Either homemade or store bought works!

-• Hamburger buns – We are going to toast these!!
+• Hamburger buns – We are going to toast these!

 • Lettuce – We used a nice leaf lettuce.
 Opposed to lettuce?
 You can skip this!

-Expert Tips
+Pro Tips

 • Make sure you don’t cook your patties over high heat.
 You want to cook them over a medium-low to medium heat.
 This will keep your burgers juicy.
 A high heat will burn the outside of the burger and the inside will not be done.